New VIRTUAL & INTERACTIVE workplace safety webinars and

 - Share vital information in an engaging, professional, non-confrontational manner;

-- Explore differences in learning styles and preferred training tools for new workers (Millennial generation) versus current workforce; and,
+- Explore differences in learning styles and preferred training tools for new workers (Millennial generation) versus the current workforce; and,

 - Discuss best practices and provide workers and supervisors with the facts and evidence to implement or adjust workplace policies to increase worker and community safety.

 Payment of 50% of seminar and travel costs is due at the time of booking and 50% upon delivery of the seminar.
-TIRF is a registered charity and works closely with clients to accommodate budgets as is feasible.
+TIRF is a registered Canadian charity and works closely with clients to accommodate budgets as is feasible.

 Seminars can also be tailored to accommodate a compressed presentation length, or extended presentation format to meet the needs of individual clients.
 In these instances, fees are contingent on presentation length, audience size, requests for online vs printed forms, and, travel requirements.